NTNU-TTO/colav-simulator/README.md

 The framework uses the North-East coordinate system with values in meters, speed in meters per second, angles in radians, and angular velocities in radians per second.

-Mainly developed and tested under a Unix-based operating system (Linux, macOS).
+Developed as part of the Autoship Centre for Research-based Innovation (SFI), and tested under a Unix-based operating system (Linux, macOS).
+Open sourced in the autumn of 2025.

 [![platform](https://img.shields.io/badge/platform-linux%20%7C%20macOS-lightgrey)]()
 [![python version](https://img.shields.io/badge/python-3.10-blue)]()